-3.1.6 Industry
+4.1.6 Industry

-Industry in the Boulia Shire is predominately agriculture.
+Industry in the Boulia Shire is predominately agriculture, some mining and tourism.

-3.1.7 Critical Infrastructure
+4.1.7 Critical Infrastructure

-Critical infrastructure includes power, water, sewage, roads and essential services buildings.
+Critical infrastructure includes power, water, sewage, roads and essential servicesbuildings.

-3.1.8 Electricity Supply
+4.1.8 Electricity Supply

 Boulia has a standalone power house.
 Power is reliable but subject to occasional power outages which can last for several hours.
-Urandangie is powered by generators (individual).
+Urandangi water supply is powered by generators (individual).
 Critical facilities are able to operate from auxiliary power if required.

-3.1.9 Water Supply
+4.1.9 Water Supply

 Water supply is delivered by sub artesian bores pumped into a bottom tank then pumped to a head tank and gravity fed to the town.
-Urandangie is similar.
-This water is not processed through a water treatment plant.
+Urandangi is similar.
+This water is not processed through a water treatment plant but it manually chlorinated.

-3.1.10 Sewerage
+4.1.10 Sewerage